spcho-dev/EPIC/README.md

-# EPIC: Event Prototyping via Information Constrained Graph Learning
+## EPIC: Event Prototyping via Information Constrained Graph Learning for personalized cancer driver gene prediction

 **EPIC** is a novel deep learning framework for personalized cancer driver gene prediction.
 Unlike traditional node-centric approaches, EPIC redefines driver prediction as a metric learning task in an "event embedding space."
 It leverages a heterogeneous Graph Neural Network with an Information Constrained learning strategy to preserve patient-specific genomic contexts and prevent over-smoothing.